 With MagicBell, you can:

-3. Give users a centralized notification inbox alongside email
+- Give users one inbox alongside email.

 Example integration: